Southeast Crescent Regional Commission Awards Two Enterprise Innovation Institute Programs With $700K in Grants

 “During the 12-week summer internship, we partner with public-impact organizations that identify a challenge in their community and propose an innovative way to address it, with the help of interns from all over the nation who apply to work on those specific projects.”

-Elaborating on the type of initiatives the SEID grant will fund in 2025, Cocchi cited a past project in Portal, Georgia, that focused on digital equity.
+Elaborating on the type of initiatives the SEID grant will fund in 2025, Cocchi cited a past project in Portal, Georgia, that focused on digital opportunity.
 Summer interns helped rural youth develop the technological knowledge and skill sets that would help prepare them for the digital economy.
 “That’s a pretty good example of empowering individuals within this community,” he said.

 Betsy McGriff, a project manager